2-inch RP: Service

 After protracted development, the 2-inch entered service on the Sea Vixen and Scimitar in 1961.
 The last FAA aircraft known to support the 2-inch was the Blackburn Buccaneer, which entered service in 1962.
 They were carried in active duty by Buccaneer aircraft covering the withdrawal from Aden, and may have been used at that time.
 The only well-recorded use of them by the Buccaneer was during the attempt to break up the SS Torrey Canyon in March 1967, when 11 rockets (Note: Some sources say 16.) were fired at the massive oil spill in hopes of setting it alight.

 In 1969, the FAA handed off a number of their Buccaneer aircraft to the RAF as they prepared to retire the last of their aircraft carriers able to handle these large aircraft, HMS Eagle.
 The RAF took these models and formed up No. 12 Squadron RAF as a maritime strike force, taking their existing 2-inch pods with them.
 The Buccaneer could carry four pods, each with 36 rockets thereby providing each aircraft with up to 144 rockets, making it a potent system for use against smaller craft like a fast patrol boats and surfaced submarines.

-In the Falklands War in 1982 RAF Hawker Harrier GR3s were operated from RN carriers after conversion training.
+In the Falklands War in 1982 RAF Hawker Siddeley Harrier GR3s were operated from RN carriers after conversion training.
 The RAF had begun replacing their rocket weapons with the BL755 beginning in 1973 but these were still in short supply, and the SNEB was still widely used.
 The SNEB had not been cleared for carriage on ships, and the Navy was concerned that the ship's powerful radar systems might set off their electrical igniters.
 The rocket pods from RAF Buccaneers were fitted to the Harriers and after hurried testing, clearance to use them was received on 26 April.

 The first recorded use was on 31 May against Argentine troops during the Battle of Mount Kent and they continued to be used throughout the conflict.
 The Navy did not use the 2-inch during the conflict.